 Solar Panel Size

 Choosing the right solar charger size depends on how much space you have to store it and set it up.
 A bigger solar panel will generally have a higher watt output, which means you can convert more energy from the sun.
 And more energy from the sun means faster charging speeds for your devices.
-A smaller-sized solar panel will be easier to carry, though.
-If you will be backpacking with your charger, we recommend getting as small of a panel as possible that will still generate enough power for your needs.
-If you're not going to carry your solar charger long distances, a larger size will generate more power for keeping more and larger electronics running while you're out.
+A smaller solar panel will be easier to carry, though.
+If you will be backpacking with your charger, we recommend getting as small a panel as possible that will still generate enough power for your needs.
+If you're not going to carry your solar charger long distances, a larger size will generate more power to keep more and larger electronics running while you're out.

 Solar Charger Watts